Oakland Bay and Shelton Harbor Sediments

 Sediment Study

-In 2008 and 2009, with support from the Puget Sound Initiative, Ecology’s Toxics Cleanup Program investigated the health of the sediments in Oakland Bay.
+In 2008 and 2009, with support from the Puget Sound Initiative, Ecology investigated the health of the sediments in Oakland Bay.
 Sediment contamination can impact plants and animals that live in or around the contaminated sediment.
 Some contaminants can have broader impacts when they move through the food chain.

-A report on the Oakland Bay Sediment Characterization Study was released for public review and comment in December 2010.
+We released a report on the Oakland Bay Sediment Characterization Study or public review and comment in 2010.
 The full text of the report is available by clicking the links below.
 The Sediment Investigation Report contains information about:

 South Puget Sound Regional Background